Home / Insights and Inspirations Posts / Cities & Campuses / AI Will Not Modernize U.S. Infrastructure Without Better, Actionable Data

 AI Is Only As Smart as it's Data

-No infrastructure conference in 2026 was going to avoid AI.
+No infrastructure conference in 2026Ā canĀ avoid AI.
 But the discussion in New York was notably grounded.Ā

 For now, most practical AI use cases in infrastructure are focused on productivity, decision support, and visualization.
 That is important.
-But it is not yet the same as fundamentally reshaping how infrastructure is planned and delivered at the system level.Ā
+But it is not yet the same as fundamentally reshaping how infrastructure is planned and delivered at system level.

-David Goldwater, senior vice president for public policy at Stantec, told an AI panel that the “technology could be transformative for the sector, provided it comes with quality control and human oversight.”Ā
+David Goldwater, senior vice president for public policy at Stantec, told an AI panel that the “technology could be transformative for the sector, provided it comes with quality control and human oversight.”

-He said that Stantec is already applying AI to accelerate project delivery, predict soil conditions from sample data, streamline permitting, and improve public engagement through faster 3D modeling and visualizations.Ā If we can get better data, we can make significant efficiencies, Goldwater said.
-“We canĀ better communicateĀ with the public.
-We can better show things because we can quickly create 3D models and visualizations,”Ā he said.Ā
+Stantec is already applying AI to accelerate project delivery, predict soil conditions from sample data, streamline permitting, and improve public engagement through faster 3D modelling and visualization.

-Panelists also argued that faster delivery does more than cut costs.
-It can widen economic benefits.
-“By automating and streamlining and expediting the pain points along the way to that construction start, we as a society will have more and better infrastructure, but we will also create a lot more jobs that way,” said David Gilford, infrastructure strategist and managing partner at PolicyAlpha, who moderated the AI panel.Ā
+“By automating and streamlining and expediting the pain points along the way to that construction start, we as a society will have more and better infrastructure.
+We will also create a lot more jobs that way,”Ā said David Gilford, infrastructure strategist and managing partner at PolicyAlpha, who moderated the AI panel.

 Four panelists sit onstage discussing AI and actionable data in the U.S. infrastructure sector at a conference, with large screens displaying event information behind them.